 Keep in mind that while you can add your spouse as an authorized user, he wouldn’t earn the sign-up bonus that way.
 Instead if you each apply for cards, you can earn double the bonuses.
 With that in mind, which of the above cards would I recommend for Melanie?

 Pros of getting the AAdvantage® Executive World Elite™ Mastercard®

-As it stands, American AAdvantage miles are one of the most valuable mileage currencies out there, and this card offers among the best bonuses, of 75,000 AAdvantage miles after completing minimum spend.
+As it stands, American AAdvantage miles are one of the most valuable mileage currencies out there, and this card offers a nice bonus after completing minimum spend.

-Upon completing the minimum spend, that’s more than enough miles for a one-way first or business class ticket between the US and Asia on Japan Airlines or Cathay Pacific.
+Upon completing the minimum spend, you’re well on your way to a one-way first or business class ticket between the US and Asia on Japan Airlines or Cathay Pacific.
 Do note you’ll probably have a hard time locking in two seats in Cathay Pacific first class in advance, though finding business class seats on Cathay Pacific, or either first or business class seats on Japan Airlines, should be much more realistic.
 All of those are great options.

 What about the Citi ThankYou® Premier and Citi Prestige® Card?

 These are two of the most compelling cards out there, though I’ve written extensively about the benefits of both cards.

 The question in this context is how the sign-up bonus would benefit Melanie in getting to Southeast Asia.

 While a great use of Citi ThankYou points is for paid travel on American (each point can be redeemed for 1.6 cents towards the cost of a paid ticket), that’s not especially useful if Melanie wants to travel in a premium cabin to Southeast Asia.

 But Citi ThankYou also partners with Singapore Airlines KrisFlyer, which is a fantastic option for travel to Asia.
 With advance planning, it shouldn’t be too difficult to find two first or business class seats on one of their routes out of the US.